What's Happening at theChildrens Vegetable Garden?

-Bexar County Master Gardeners are trained, certified volunteers who support the educational horticulture programs and Texas AgriLife Extension service in Bexar County.
+Bexar County Master Gardeners are trained, certified volunteers who support the educational horticulture programs and Texas A&M AgriLife Extension service in Bexar County.
 We work with County Extension Agent-Horticulture David Rodriguez to create and maintain gardens that showcase plants for our area; we share planting, composting, and irrigation methods; we present information at garden and trade events, organize educational programs and conferences; answer horticultural inquiries over the telephone; present educational programs to various groups; introduce children to gardens through programs in schools; and increase awareness of integrated pest management, water conservation, and other environmental stewardship issues.

 Learning and teaching others is the Bexar County Master Gardener mission.
 We are “hands-on” gardeners who are interested in sharing all aspects of gardening with anyone who will listen.

 BCMG now accepting Scholarship Applications for 2014/2015: To learn more about the required qualifications and to get an application please click HERE

 Weekly e-Blasts and News: BCMG sends out an e-Blast on Tuesdays and an abbreviated news blast on Fridays.
 To read the past two e-Blasts, please go here

 Keep up-to-date on the Latest News in the World of Horticulture:

 AgriLife Extension Opens Doors to Texas Strawberry Industry Revitalization David Rodriguez and Master gardeners have a small comparison study at CVGP and also down South in Poteet.